trinodb/trino/docs/src/main/sphinx/admin/dynamic-filtering.rst

 the runtime predicates generated from this collection are pushed into the local table scan on the left side of the join running on the same worker.

+Dynamic filtering is enabled by default using the ``enable-dynamic-filtering`` configuration property.
+To disable dynamic filtering, set the configuration property to ``false``.
+Alternatively, use the session property ``enable_dynamic_filtering``.

 Additionally, these runtime predicates are communicated to the coordinator over the network so that dynamic filtering can also be performed on the coordinator during enumeration of table scan splits.